The Region 5 Comprehensive Center is currently working on the following initiatives.

-  This initiative builds capacity in VDOE to successfully transition from a compliance model to a continuous improvement model of school improvement through effective communication and collaboration, identifying promising practices, and embracing an implementation science framework.
+This initiative builds capacity in the Virginia Department of Education (VDOE) to successfully transition from a compliance model to a continuous improvement model of school improvement.
+The project focuses on the use of effective communication and collaboration, identifying promising practices, and embracing an implementation science framework.

-This initiative builds upon efforts underway in West Virginia to support three critical aspects of the educator talent management framework – recruitment, development, and retention – by focusing on facilitating stakeholder awareness and engagement activities to build momentum, value, and clarity about the teacher leader process; supporting the Teacher Preparation Task Force priorities; and leverage existing WVDE strategies to fill shortage areas.
+This initiative builds upon efforts underway in West Virginia to support three critical aspects of the educator talent management framework (recruitment, development, and retention) by focusing on stakeholder awareness and engagement activities.